ulab-team/ulabsite/content/authors/jswang/_index.md

 weight: 40
 ---

+## Overview
+Dr Jinahsuo Wang is a Postdoctoral Fellow researching institutional frameworks in urban investment in China.
+Her research interests focus on exploring the relationships among transport infrastructure provision, land value capture, and urban development from the perspectives of urban governance and institutionalism.
+She has received research training in urban planning, human geography, and public administration.

-Dr Jinshuo Wang is investigating institutional frameworks structuring urban rail investments in China's Greater Bay Area.
-She examines how governance and financing influence transit-oriented development implementation through comparative policy analysis.
+Through research in the Greater Bay Area in China, Dr Wang examines how governance and financing influence transit-oriented development (TOD) implementation through comparative policy analysis.

-A core focus is empirically assessing the region's social and health impacts of TOD.
-By quantitatively evaluating lived experience indicators, Dr. Jinshuo seeks to elucidate the differential influences of integrated transport-urban planning on well-being and livability.
-She aims to discern effective infrastructure-urbanization coordination models to generate policy insights for sustainable urbanization.
+A core focus of her work is empirically assessing the social and health impacts of TOD in the region.
+By quantitatively evaluating lived experience indicators, she seeks to clarify how integrated transport and urban planning affect well-being and livability.
+She aims to identify effective models of infrastructure–urbanization coordination and generate policy insights for sustainable urbanization.